 Supplementation of HMB prior to an exercise session would require the usage of an HMB free acid rather than a calcium salt, and the above dosage range still holds.
 For this specific purpose, HMB is to be taken 30-45 minutes before a workout.

-What is HMB ?
 HMB (B-hydroxy-B-methylbutyrate) is a short-chain fatty acid which is formed in the body of leucine (one of the amino acids).
-How does HMB?
-HMB (B-hydroxy-B-methylbutyrate) is an effective alternative to illegal doping - Helps increase muscle while reducing body fat.
+HMB is an effective legal alternative to increase muscle while reducing body fat.